 - The hell that is holiday shopping.
 Parking spot fights, missing that last sale item, pushing past people in aisle three.
 Everyone's patience is a little thinner, their tone a little more curt, and their nerves a little more frazzled.
 And keep in mind, this is all to portray you as giving, thoughtful, and kind in the eyes of those you love.
 (Anyone else see a disconnect here)?

 - Gift-giving competitiveness.
 What should I get them?
 Is it enough?
 Is it even with what they are getting me?
 What if they get me something and I don't get them something?
 And social media only create a deeper sense of "I didn't get enough" or "I didn't give enough".
 You'll see what everyone else gave and got on Facebook… but did you?

 - Being single.
 The holiday season is especially hard for those who are not in a relationship.
 Feelings of inadequacy, loneliness, or bitterness can creep up, distancing the single from the otherwise festive festivities.

 And two of the worst (and related) issues for couples:

 - Unspoken expectations.
-If you don't tell them what you want/expect during this time (not just with gifts, but with family relations, time management, events, to-do lists, finances, etc.), you will create tension where their was none—simply because nothing was said.
+If you don't tell them what you want/expect during this time (not just with gifts, but with family relations, time management, events, to-do lists, finances, etc.), you will create tension where their was none—simply because you didn't speak up honestly.

 Bottom line: Remember that people don't receive love exactly the way you do.
 Being single isn't a crime.
 Be open and honest with those you love, and not just through the holiday season, but always.
 And communicate — which means to listen without judgement.
 Maybe it sounds trite, but it shouldn't take a religious/Pagan/commercial holiday to have us just be kind to one another?
 Life is too short not to do these things daily.